NOMINATIONS SOUGHT FOR 2019

 Eligibility: Applicants are to be from racial and ethnic groups underrepresented in the field, including but not limited to, Asians, Blacks, Indigenous peoples, and Latinas/os.
 Applicants need not be members of the American Society of Criminology.
 Individuals studying criminology or criminal justice issues are encouraged to apply.
 The recipients of the fellowships must be accepted into a program of doctoral studies.

 Application Procedures: A complete application must contain (1) proof of admission to a criminal justice, criminology, or related program of doctoral studies; (2) up-to-date curriculum vita; (3) personal statement from the applicant as to their race or ethnicity; (4) copies of undergraduate and graduate transcripts; (5) statement of need and prospects for financial assistance for graduate study; (6) a letter describing career plans, salient experiences, and nature of interest in criminology and criminal justice; and (7) three letters of reference.
-All application materials should be submitted to the Ruth D. Peterson Fellowship Committe Chair in electronic format.
+All application materials should be submitted to the Ruth D. Peterson Fellowship Committe Chair in electronic format as a single pdf attachment.

 Ruth D. Peterson Fellowship Committee Chair